metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_auth_v1beta1_manifest.md

 Optional:

 - `discover_backend_ips` (Boolean) DiscoverBackendIPs instructs discovering URLPrefix backend IPs via DNS.
-- `drop_src_path_prefix_parts` (Number) DropSrcPathPrefixParts is the number of '/'-delimited request path prefix parts to drop before proxying the request to backend.See https://docs.victoriametrics.com/vmauth.html#dropping-request-path-prefix for more details.
+- `drop_src_path_prefix_parts` (Number) DropSrcPathPrefixParts is the number of '/'-delimited request path prefix parts to drop before proxying the request to backend.
+See https://docs.victoriametrics.com/vmauth.html#dropping-request-path-prefix for more details.
-- `headers` (List of String) RequestHeaders represent additional http headers, that vmauth usesin form of ['header_key: header_value']multiple values for header key:['header_key: value1,value2']it's available since 1.68.0 version of vmauth
+- `headers` (List of String) RequestHeaders represent additional http headers, that vmauth uses in form of ['header_key: header_value'] multiple values for header key: ['header_key: value1,value2'] it's available since 1.68.0 version of vmauth
-- `load_balancing_policy` (String) LoadBalancingPolicy defines load balancing policy to use for backend urls.Supported policies: least_loaded, first_available.See https://docs.victoriametrics.com/vmauth.html#load-balancing for more details (default 'least_loaded')
+- `load_balancing_policy` (String) LoadBalancingPolicy defines load balancing policy to use for backend urls.
+Supported policies: least_loaded, first_available.
+See https://docs.victoriametrics.com/vmauth.html#load-balancing for more details (default 'least_loaded')
-- `response_headers` (List of String) ResponseHeaders represent additional http headers, that vmauth adds for request responsein form of ['header_key: header_value']multiple values for header key:['header_key: value1,value2']it's available since 1.93.0 version of vmauth
+- `response_headers` (List of String) ResponseHeaders represent additional http headers, that vmauth adds for request response in form of ['header_key: header_value'] multiple values for header key: ['header_key: value1,value2'] it's available since 1.93.0 version of vmauth
-- `retry_status_codes` (List of String) RetryStatusCodes defines http status codes in numeric format for request retriesCan be defined per target or at VMUser.spec levele.g.
-[429,503]
+- `retry_status_codes` (List of String) RetryStatusCodes defines http status codes in numeric format for request retries Can be defined per target or at VMUser.spec level e.g. [429,503]
 - `src_headers` (List of String) SrcHeaders is an optional list of headers, which must match request headers.
 - `src_hosts` (List of String) SrcHosts is an optional list of regular expressions, which must match the request hostname.
 - `src_paths` (List of String) SrcPaths is an optional list of regular expressions, which must match the request path.